Table of Contents

 Now, I really know which sample names are relevant, so I can edit my fresh cluster configuration copy,

 my_cluster_config.ini, to reflect my desire to use only metagenomic samples for clustering:

 Now I have a proper clustering configuration.
-It is time to let anvi’o do the clustering.
-For this, we will use a commandline program:
+It is time to let anvi’o do the clustering based on this recipe using the program anvi-experimental-organization.

-new_newick_tree.txt, which contains the proper clustering of my splits that can help me visualize my merged run.
+new_newick_tree.txt, which will contain the proper clustering of splits that can be used to visualize the merged run.